matn7/CS-Notes/src/main/java/basic_java/stars/STREAM.md

 ## What is a Stream

-- An abstraction
+- An abstraction.
-- Focus on the all instead of the parts
+- Focus on the all instead of the parts.
-- Move from imperative (how to put everything together, loops while, for) to functional programming (chain operations together, sentence like code)
+- Move from imperative (how to put everything together, loops while, for) to functional programming (chain operations together, sentence like code).
-- Used with collections
+- Used with collections.

 ***